jp-mess/vae-color-article/index.md

 ## Step 1: compress / crop a full sized image a 224x224 sized tile

-The VAE for StableDiffusion actually requires images to be quite small ([224 x 224 x 3]), but this compression does not affect the fianl result due to our ability to remap the colors to the full resolution image at the end.
+The VAE for StableDiffusion actually requires images to be quite small ([224 x 224 x 3]), but this compression does not affect the final result due to our ability to remap the colors at full resolution with the MSE network (step 5-6).

 <p align="center">
   <img src="diagrams/crop_compress.jpg" alt="Crop and Compress">